 Summertime is okra recipes time.
 I manage to eat it weekly, and because I live in hot Texas, I can enjoy fresh okra pretty much all year round.
 For me, there is no burn-out from weekly consumption.
 With so many ways to cook and enjoy okra, it’s easy not to get bored with it.
 Okra has so much to offer, yet because of one bad rap, it gets treated like a felon in a down job market.
 The reality is okra should be treated like the gem that it is, like the mainstay that it has always been in Africa not only for its taste and versatility but also for its key health benefits, of which there are many.
 I’m making it my mission to make okra great in the minds of all.
 For when one thinks about true soul food that calls for fresh, clean ingredients, okra is that vegetable.
-Read the rest to learn about all the virtues of okra, reasons why you should eat more, and the many different ways you can cook it.
+Read the rest to learn about all the virtues of okra, reasons why you should eat more of it, as well as several okra recipes that highlight the different ways of preparing it.

 Okra In Popular Culture